-Note that the positional metrics implemented in Vitevitch and Luce (2004) have two other important differences from standard implementations of non-positional metrics.
-First, the positional metrics do not explicitly reference word boundaries.
+The absolute positional metrics implemented in Vitevitch and Luce (2004) have two other important differences from standard implementations of relative positional metrics.
+First, the absolute positional metrics do not explicitly reference word boundaries.
 This is not an issue for word-initial segments, since these are always in the first position, but it means these metrics cannot differentiate between segments that occur at the end of words and segments that don't.
-The non-positional models, on the other hand, insert word boundary symbols at the edges of words and reference them when computing the metrics (so, for example, a bigram sequence like /t#/, where # is a word boundary, refers to a /t/ in word-final position).
-Second, the positional bigram metrics are implemented as joint probabilities while the non-positional metrics are implemented as conditional probabilities.
+In relative positional models, word boundary symbols are typically inserted at the edges of words and thus referenced when computing the metrics (so, for example, a bigram sequence like /t#/, where # is a word boundary, refers to a /t/ in word-final position).
+Second, the absolute positional bigram metrics are implemented as joint probabilities ($P(A \ and B)$) while the relative positional metrics are implemented as conditional probabilities (P(B|A)).
 These issues will be discussed more in Section 3.

-The name "Phonotactic Probability Calculator" is something of a misnomer.
-Values associated with word forms per the PPC do not constitute valid probabilities because the positional probabilities of individual unigrams and bigrams are combined by addition rather than multiplication.
-In addition, because training data is hardcoded into the PPC, it is available only for English, Spanish and Modern Standard Arabic, and the properties of the training data cannot be customized.
-Finally, the use of positional unigram and bigram metrics may lead to data sparsity issues for longer words.
+Although this model has been extremely influential, it has a number of limitations, both mathematical and practical.
+We will discuss the mathematical issues in Section 3.1.
+In terms of practical issues, because training data is hardcoded into the PPC, it is available only for English, Spanish and Modern Standard Arabic, and the properties of the training data cannot be customized.
+Finally, the use of absolute positional unigram and bigram metrics may lead to data sparsity issues for longer words.
 For example, the mean number of phonemes in an English word is about 5.77 (sd=1.93; Marian et al. 2012).
 Estimates for a unigram score corresponding to /t/ in the third position will be based on a large number of data points (since most English words have something in the third position), while estimates for a score corresponding to /t/ in the 10th position will be less reliable, as fewer words have ten or more segments.
-This is not an issue for non-positional models, because unigram and bigram values are calculated without taking absolute position into account.
+This is not an issue for relative positional models, because unigram and bigram values are calculated without taking absolute position into account.